jimbateson7/https-claudiadecarlo.com-/src/services/paying-it-forward.md

   This programme is for those who face financial challenges yet are deeply committed to personal growth and transformation.

-  To be considered, please send me an email to register your interest and I'll be in touch[](mailto:hello@claudiadecarlo.com)
+  To be considered, please send me an email to register your interest and I'll be in touch.
 showLink: true
 linkText: Email me
 linkUrl: mailto:hello@claudiadecarlo.com